Silveriomrs/micropicodrive/Images for Testing SD/README.md

 This directory contains some others with files of many kinds to play around about converting them into MDV images, changing headers and so on.

-**Note: those dirs are placed there to check out how the browsing system of the MDPs is right, ignores not compatible files or contains bugs.**

 | Image | Ready? | Type | Overview |